In recent years, we’ve seen a dizzying array of cleverly named programs and initiatives aimed at education reform.

 Providing a new Science and Technology curriculum – to say nothing of a new building to teach it – is rarely inexpensive.
 So far, Principal Taylor and others have raised nearly $85,000 to fund the program.
 That money is being used to buy laptops, CAD/CAM Inventor software from Autodesk, site licenses, and a 3D printer.
 One printer is on order and another one constructed by Rye High 2014 graduate Samantha Carter will be delivered to the school around Thanksgiving.
 The program will also require a separate server to store class files.

 The goal of STEM is not just to turn out students primed for engineering school, says Taylor, but more about exposure.
 “For a school like ours, students are always looking for new challenges.
 This gives them an opportunity to learn about something else,” she said.
 The idea is to get students in touch with how their education is relevant to their lives and perhaps to their future careers.
+The importance of making STEM relevant to students’ lives, all of which may agree with Dr. Kamau Bobb‘s broader advocacy for inclusive and engaging STEM education.

 STEM classes and the curriculum for these classes are created at the college level by Project Lead The Way satellite schools that include Rochester Institute of Technology and the University of New Haven.